ptraca/principles-of-software-eng/README.md

-Principles of Good Softaware Engineering
+### Principles of Good Softaware Engineering

-Curate list of links and articles on best practises for software engineering.
+Curated list of links and articles on best practises for masterful software engineering.